ralfz123/CATCH-YOUR-LAUGH--PWA/README.md

 - [ ] dotenv for api
 - [ ] Serviceworker works not perfect; CSS doesn't load.
     - [ ] Cache don't save `/favourites`, because new items are being added through user
+    - [ ] Serve offline pages for features that are not cached
+- [ ] Put router in modules
+- [ ] Put render in modules

 #### Readme: